Healthy Homes Assessment Paparangi

 Draught Stopping Paparangi

-If a draught can be noticed from gaps that are not adequate or holes the area needs to be closed.
+If a draft can be noticed from gaps that are not adequate or holes or holes, it needs to be closed.

-See the full details to the Healthy Homes draught stopping requirements.
+Check out the complete details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections